cloudmesh-community/fa18-516-17/project-report/report.md

 ### API
 There needs to be a way to access the data through an API.
 As a simpler implementation with python, PyHive is the logical API for illustrative purposes with Hive.
 Per the Python Software Foundation, Pyhive is *a collection of Python DB-API and SQLAlchemy interfaces for Presto and Hive* [@fa18-516-17-pyhive].

 Since the Hadoop, HDFS and HIVE implementation will get complex as different types of data are added, a future consideration is to use WebHCat.
 WebHCat is a REST API for HCatalog which is the storage management layer for Hadoop.
 WebHCat also works well with HDInsight making it ideal for an Azure Blob Microsoft implementation.
-It is also a logical alternative as more Hadoop features as it can interact with more than hive.
+In addition it can interact with more functionality of Hadoop than PyHive.

 ## Benchmark